 Main Article: Mercedes-Benz Citaro

-Completely built up in Europe, this unit would be very similar to other Citaros built for the European market, incorporating features such as air-conditioning for temperate climates, hopper windows for ventilation, foldable seats at the wheelchair bay, and leaf doors for the exit.
-Inclusive of shipping costs, import taxes and other levies such as the Additional Registration Fee (ARF), the bus was said to be acquired at a cost of over $500,000 SGD, the equivalent of the average double-decker bus and likely the most expensive rigid bus ever acquired.
+Built by EvoBus in Mannheim, Germany, the Citaro’s modular construction and design meant that it was very similar to other Citaros built for the European market.
+Several common bus design features in Europe that made its way to SMB136C included hopper windows for ventilation, foldable seats at the wheelchair bay, and inward-folding leaf doors for the exit door.
+Inclusive of shipping costs, import taxes and other levies such as the Additional Registration Fee (ARF), the bus was said to be acquired at a cost of over $500,000 SGD, the equivalent of the average double-decker bus and likely the most expensive rigid bus ever acquired at that point of time.

-Registered as SMB136C, the bus was unveiled on 9 March 2010 at a launch ceremony in SMRT’s Ang Mo Kio Depot, exactly one day after its date of registration.
-Along with a promotional livery, it was marketed as “Southeast Asia’s 1st 100% low-floor Euro V bus”.
-Fitted with Mercedes Benz’s standard 6.4-litre OM906hLA with 286hp, it delivers impressive performance while fitted to a six-speed ZF Ecomat transmission (similar to those on the OC500LE).
-It is also the first bus in Singapore to feature electronic destination signages (EDS) by Gorba AG.
-SMB136C entered revenue service exactly a week later, appearing on SMRT Service 855 on 16 March 2010.
+The bus was unveiled on 9 March 2010 at a launch ceremony in SMRT’s Ang Mo Kio Depot, exactly one day after its date of registration.
+Along with a promotional livery, it was marketed as “Southeast Asia’s 1st 100% low-floor Euro V bus“.
+Fitted with Mercedes Benz’s standard 6.4-litre OM906hLA with 286hp, it delivers impressive performance while paired to a six-speed ZF Ecomat transmission (similar to those on the OC500LE).
+It is also the first bus in Singapore to feature electronic display signages (EDS) by Gorba AG.
+SMB136C entered revenue service with SMRT Bus Service 855 on 16 March 2010.

 |Basic Technical Specifications|